An extra boost for water quality from 2025 onwards

-We have noticed in the period through 2024 that an additional impetus is needed to meet the water quality goals in 2027.
-The impetus is primarily aimed at reducing chemicals that are harmful to water quality.
+We have noticed that, in the period up to and including 2024, an extra boost is needed to achieve the water quality targets in 2027.
+The boost is mainly aimed at reducing chemicals that are harmful to water quality.

-With the help of an emission management plan, we are going to manage this.
-The approach differs per substance and depends on several things.
-First, we identify the main sources of substances.
-Some substances occur naturally in soil and water.
-There may also be human consumption.
-Secondly, it is important how substances enter the water and whether there are possibilities to purify substances from the water.
-This determines where and how we can intervene and which parties we need to do so.
-If other authorities are responsible for the necessary measures, we will talk to them about this.
-Sometimes more research is needed first to get a better picture of these matters.
-Finally, an important principle in our approach is: what doesn't come in, we don't have to take out!
+We will use an emission control plan to manage this.
+The approach differs per substance and depends on several factors.
+First, we identify the most important sources of substances.
+Some substances occur naturally in the soil and water.
+In addition, there may be human use.
+Secondly, it is important to know how substances enter the water and whether there are possibilities to purify substances from the water.
+This determines where and how we can intervene and which parties we need to involve.
+If other authorities are responsible for the necessary measures, we will address them.
+Sometimes more research is needed first to gain a better understanding of these issues.
+Finally, an important principle in our approach is: what doesn't get in, we don't have to take out!
 In other words: prevention is better than cure.

-The measures in the WFD Impulse Program focus on several areas of interest: research, monitoring, sewage/ sanitation, regulation and licensing, supervision and enforcement, water bottom management, leasing, communication and groundwater.
+The measures in the WFD Impulse Program focus on several areas of concern: research, monitoring, sewerage/treatment, regulations and licensing, supervision enforcement, waterbed management, leasing, communication, and groundwater.
 Each theme is briefly explained below.

 Research

-Of the problem substances, we would like to know more about their sources and how they end up in the water.
-Besides basing ourselves on existing knowledge, we conduct various studies to determine the situation in our area.
-For example, we look into whether problem substances are discharged into our surface water via sewage treatment plants (rwzi's).
-And we want to know how those substances end up in wastewater, such as through households or businesses.
-Runoff rainwater can also become contaminated before it enters the ditch.
-We will investigate whether this is an important route.
-All substances that occur in water together cause a certain degree of toxic pressure, or a certain degree of damage to plants and/or animals in the water.
-We will visualize the toxic pressure through a new calculation method.
-In doing so, we can determine which substances are most harmful to water quality.
+We would like to know more about the sources of problematic substances and how they end up in the water.
+In addition to relying on existing knowledge, we are conducting various studies to determine the situation in our area.
+For example, we are looking into whether problematic substances are discharged into our surface water via sewage treatment plants (STPs).
+We also want to know how these substances end up in wastewater, for example via households or businesses.
+Rainwater runoff can also become polluted before it enters the ditch.
+We will investigate whether this is a significant route.
+All substances present in the water together cause a certain degree of toxic pressure, i.e., a certain degree of damage to plants and/or animals in the water.
+We map the toxic pressure using a new calculation method.
+This allows us to determine which substances are most harmful to water quality.

 Monitoring

-We are going to measure problem substances in more different places.
-This will give us a better picture of the locations where these substances are measured above the norm.
-We are also developing new/better analysis techniques to be able to measure more substances.
+We will measure problematic substances at more different locations.
+This will give us a better picture of the locations where these substances are measured above the standard.
+In addition, we are developing new/better analysis techniques to be able to measure more substances.

-We are investigating whether current sewage treatment plants can treat more nutrients from water.
-This is likely to cost more energy and human capacity, so it is necessary to assess the feasibility and consequences for each location in addition to the possibilities.
-Current sewage treatment plants cannot properly purify micro-pollutants from water.
-Therefore, we are committed to working with municipalities, environmental services and the province to address discharges of these substances to the sewer.
+We are investigating whether current sewage treatment plants can remove more nutrients from the water.
+This will likely require more energy and personnel capacity, so it is necessary to assess the feasibility and consequences for each location in addition to the possibilities.
+Current wastewater treatment plants are not able to effectively remove micropollutants from the water.
+That is why we are focusing on collaboration with municipalities, environmental services, and the province to tackle the discharge of these substances into the sewer system.

-Most laws and regulations on the admission and use of substances are determined by Europe or by the state.
-As a water board, we are responsible for direct discharges to surface water.
-Sometimes existing national rules offer insufficient protection.
-We are exploring the possibilities of introducing stricter regional rules together with the province and municipalities to further reduce the use of polluting substances.
-It is then up to our board to decide whether to deploy this.
-We also ensure up-to-date permits, actively monitor discharges and deploy enforcement where necessary.
-In this we cooperate with the environmental services, environmental police and the Dutch Food and Consumer Product Safety Authority.
-In our own plans and decisions we look for opportunities to combine water quality and ensure that water quality does not deteriorate.
-To this end, we develop assessment frameworks, train employees and set up a knowledge point for complex discharge situations.
+Most laws and regulations governing the authorization and use of substances are determined at the European or national level.
+As a water authority, we are responsible for direct discharges into surface water.
+Sometimes existing national regulations do not offer sufficient protection.
+We are exploring the possibilities of introducing stricter regional regulations in collaboration with the province and municipalities in order to further reduce the use of pollutants.
+It is then up to our board to decide whether to implement this.
+We also ensure that permits are up to date, actively supervision charges, and enforce regulations where necessary.
+In doing so, we work together with the environmental services, the environmental police, and the Netherlands Food and Consumer Product Safety Authority.
+In our own plans and decisions, we look for opportunities to improve water quality and ensure that water quality does not deteriorate.
+To this end, we develop assessment frameworks, train employees, and set up a knowledge center for complex discharge situations.

 Water systems management

-In the water bottom investigation, which is done before dredging work is carried out, we now take WFD problem substances into account.
-We investigate whether substances are released during dredging or other excavation work that deteriorate chemical water quality.
-We also look at the water bottom and dredging in relation to ecology.
-This involves, on the one hand, reducing ecological damage by the way we dredge.
+In the waterbed research, which is carried out prior to dredging work, we will now take WFD problem substances into account.
+We investigate whether substances are released during dredging or other excavation work that deteriorate the chemical water quality.
+We also look at the waterbed and dredging in relation to ecology.
+On the one hand, this involves reducing ecological damage caused by the way we dredge.
 On the other hand, dredging is a source of nutrients and organic matter.
-When the dredge is stirred up by fish, boats, or by wind action, these substances are released and this is unfavorable for the water quality.
-Furthermore, it is more difficult for aquatic plants to take root in a thick layer of dredge.
+When the dredged material is disturbed by fish, boats, or wind, these substances are released, which is detrimental to water quality.
+Furthermore, it is more difficult for aquatic plants to take root in a thick layer of dredged material.
 We are investigating where (additional) dredging can contribute to better water quality.

-Some of our properties are managed by others through leases.
-We are examining whether WFD interests are adequately considered in these leases and adjusting them where necessary.
+Some of our properties are managed by others under lease agreements.
+We are investigating whether the WFD interests have been sufficiently taken into account in these lease agreements and will amend them where necessary.

-We want to provide more insight into how we fulfill our role and tasks around the WFD.
+We want to provide more insight into how we fulfill our role and tasks in relation to the WFD.
 That is why we will actively publish information and important documents.
-The Geoviewer on the Water Quality Portal will also show the status of each area with respect to the WFD guidelines.
-In area-specific projects, we will provide rapid feedback of measurement data.
+The Geoviewer on the Water Quality Portal also shows the status of each area in relation to the WFD guidelines.
+In area-specific projects, we ensure rapid feedback of measurement data.

 Groundwater

-To prevent groundwater from being a source of water pollution, we will apply the national manual "Natural Discharge of Contaminated Groundwater to Surface Water.
+To prevent groundwater from becoming a source of water pollution, we will apply the national guideline 'Natural discharge of contaminated groundwater into surface water'.